PoCInnovation/Workshops/software/14.Vercel/README.md

 # Workshop 14 - Discover the Deployment as a Service with Vercel and Netlify

-:heavy_check_mark: Learn how you can deploy website without cost
+✔️ Learn how you can deploy website without cost

-:heavy_check_mark: Explore Vercel x NextJS potential
+✔️ Explore Vercel x NextJS potential

-:heavy_check_mark: Use professional tool to deploy your application
+✔️ Use professional tool to deploy your application

-:heavy_check_mark: Build a basic REST API
+✔️ Build a basic REST API

-:heavy_check_mark: Automate your continuous deployment
+✔️ Automate your continuous deployment

 ## Step 0 - Setup